-Duke retinal specialists use the latest diagnostic, medical, and surgical advances to diagnose and manage all retinal diseases including macular degeneration, diabetic retinopathy, retinal detachments and tears.
+Duke retinal specialists use the latest diagnostic, medical, and surgical advances to diagnose and manage common retinal diseases such as macular degeneration, diabetic retinopathy, and retinal detachments.

 Duke Eye Center is a Leader for Retina Care

 Detached Retina - Duke retinal specialists diagnose and correct retinal tears and holes as early as possible, before the small breaks lead to retinal detachment, which may require immediate surgery.
 Our retinal specialists are on call to respond immediately to emergencies, and our dedicated eye operating rooms are always available to treat retinal detachments.
 We also have the advanced training, skill and expertise to treat complex problems such as abnormal scar tissue known as proliferative vitreoretinopathy (PVR) that can sometimes arise following retinal detachment surgery.
 Our goal is to accurately and quickly diagnose your retinal condition to maximize your visual outcome.

 Diabetic Retinopathy - Duke retinal specialists are experts in the diagnosis, management and treatment of diabetic retinopathy.
 We use the latest imaging devices to identify the changes in your eye caused by diabetic retinopathy, and recommend the most appropriate course of treatment.
 Our specialists are recognized leaders in the field of diabetic retinopathy research.
 Our advanced training and experience ensures you get the care you need to prevent or halt the vision loss often associated with diabetic retinopathy.